 Depending on which workshop you’re signed up for, there’ll be a bit of an introduction about that particular topic to help you understand the issue in more detail.
-There’ll be a chance to talk about people’s experiences, but there will never be any pressure to share, you can just sit and watch if you want to.
+There’ll be a chance to talk about people’s experiences using the chat room, but there will never be any pressure to share, you can just sit and watch if you want to.
 The workshops have a practical focus, looking at coping strategies and positive things that might help when facing the particular issue you’re dealing with.

 If you’d like to attend an online workshop that’s coming up (What’s On), you need to register first.
 When you register, we will ask you a few questions about yourself.
 All of this information is subject to our data policy and will be kept private and confidential.
-However, we do ask that when you register, you pick a display name that is not your name, an email address or a username you use regularly on other sites, so that you feel able to chat in the workshop knowing things are anonymous and confidential.
+However, we do ask that when you register, you pick a display name that is not your real name, so that you feel able to chat in the workshop knowing things are anonymous and confidential.

 Once you’re registered, you’ll be invited to sign up for some of the online workshops that are coming soon.
-Have a look at what’s on and sign up to a session that is running at a convenient time.
+Have a look at what’s on and sign up to a session that is running at a convenient time for you.